Weight Loss Services at Nashoba Valley

-Our surgeons, dietitians, and behavioral therapists work closely with our patients, providing education on weight loss methods and helping each individual decide which options are best.
+Our surgeons and dietitians work closely with our patients, providing education on weight loss methods and helping each individual decide which options are best.
 Compassionate, personalized care includes regular monitoring to ensure that weight is lost in a healthy and sustainable way.

 Weight Loss Surgery

 We understand that being overweight is a medical condition that poses serious health risks, such as heart disease and diabetes, and also impacts your ability to live an active and healthy lifestyle.
 For people who have struggled with their weight and have been unable to maintain long-term weight loss, bariatric surgery may be the most effective means to lose weight and keep it off.

 According to the National Institutes of Health (NIH), you may qualify for weight loss (bariatric) surgery based on the following criteria:

 - You have a body mass index (BMI of 35 or greater) and have related medical problems, or a BMI of 40 or greater.

 - You have medical problems that are related to your being overweight that can be improved after bariatric surgery.

 - You do not have medical problems that would make your risk of undergoing anesthesia or surgery too high.